konstantink83/kmp-codelabs/giphy-app-2-en.md

 }
 ```

-`GifsApi` - it's a generated class, for creation you need a several parameters:
+`GifsApi` - it's a generated class, to create it you need several parameters:
-- `baseUrl` – server url, it will come from factory of native layer.
-It needed for set up different envoiroment configuration.
+- `baseUrl` – the server url, it will come from the factory of the native layer.
+It's necessary to set up different envoiroment configurations.
-- `httpClient` - http client object for work with server  (from [ktor-client](https://github.com/ktorio/ktor/))
+- `httpClient` - an http client object to work with the server  (from [ktor-client](https://github.com/ktorio/ktor/))
-- `json` - JSON serialization object (from [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization))
+- `json` - a JSON serialization object (from [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization))

-`GifRepository` is available outside of module, you can create it using `gifsApi` object only.
+`GifRepository` is available outside of the module.
+You can create it using the `gifsApi` object only.

-There is a `lazy` initialization – API and repository are Singleton objects (objects are alive while the factory is alive and  the factory is created `SharedFactory` exists during life cycle of an application).
+There is a `lazy` initialization – the API and repository are Singleton objects (objects remaining alive while the factory is alive and  the factory is created `SharedFactory` exists during life cycle of an application).

-Also we need to send Api Key for work with GIPHY API.
-To do this we can use `TokenFeature` for `ktor`.
-It was already connected, we just have to configure it:
+We also need to send an API Key for working with the GIPHY API.
+To do this, we can use `TokenFeature` for `ktor`.
+It has been already connected, so we just have to configure it:

 ```kotlin
 install(TokenFeature) {